 Social media is not only about what employees post about their personal lives, it is also, about what they do not post about a company they work for.

-Employees are the public face of the company, and rather than blocking social media during working hours, companies should employ more time into creating social media guidelines or policy, and evolving documents accessible for all employees.
+Employees are the public face of the company, and rather than blocking social media during working hours, companies should employ more time into creating social media guidelines or policies, and evolving documents accessible for all employees.

 If employees are spending 90 percent of their time tweeting, pining, and posting on Facebook, then one should assess a hiring policy based on a particular employee’s abilities and interest.